LisaHackett97/fun-space-quiz/README.md

 - Space/stars background image
 - Button to select game play
 - Button to go to learn more page
-- Button for instructionswhich is a pop up.
+- Button for instructions which is a pop up.
 - Inside the inctruction modal pop-up, the user then had to option to click to go to the game, or close the pop-up

 ### Navigation Menu